campelo/documentation/drafts/publishing-spa-angular-aspnet-core/readme.md

 You can also set a runtime identifier to your app for some of your .csproj files

 ![Image 3](./assets/img3.png)

+You should to install [Hosting Bundle](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-aspnetcore-3.1.22-windows-hosting-bundle-installer) to use an asp.net core app on IIS.

+Be sure to host your app as a **sub-application** or a **new web application** because [iis virtual directory](#for-error-500) isn't allowed to host an ASP.NET Core app.

 ### Enabling SSL to use HTTPS